-"You sat there in front of the TV, listening to her yell," he says.
-"You sat there watching Ricki Lake and eating-what?-a Sara Lee cheese-cake?
+'You sat there in front of the TV, listening to her yell,' he says.
+'You sat there watching Ricky Lake and eating - what? - a Sara Lee cheesecake?
 A bowl of ice cream?
 I don't know.
-But you let her yell."
+But you let her yell.'

-"Stop it!"
+'Stop it!'

-"You let her yell, and really, why not?
+'You let her yell, and really, why not?
 She'd been crying wolf her whole life.
 You are not a stupid man and you know that's true.
 This sort of thing happens.
 I think you know that, too.
 You've cast yourself in your own little Tennessee Williams play simply because you like to eat.
 But guess what, Barry?
 It's really going to kill you.
 In your secret heart you don't believe that, but it's true.
-Your heart's already pounding like a premature burial victim beating his fists on the lid of a coffin.
-What's it going to be like eighty or a hundred pounds from now?"
+Your heart's already beating like a premature burial victim beating his fists on the lid of a coffin.
+What's it going to be like eighty or a hundred pounds from now?'

-"Shut-"
+'Shut-

-"When you fall, Barry, it's going to be like the fall of Babel in the desert.
+'When you fall, Barry, it's going to be like the fall of Babel in the desert.
 The people who see you go down will talk about it for years.
-Man, you'll shake the dishes right off the shelves-"
+Man, you'll shake the dishes right off the shelves-'

-"Stop it!"
-Barry is sitting up now, he hasn't needed Henry to give him a hand this time, and he is deadly pale except for little wild roses, one growing in each cheek.
+'Stop it!'
+Barry is sitting up now, he hasn't needed Henry to give him a hand this time, and he is deadly pale except for little red roses, one growing in each check.

-"-you'll splash the coffee right out of the cups, and you'll piss yourself just like she did-"
+'-you'll splash the coffee right out of the cups, and you'll piss yourself just like she did-'

-"STOP IT!"
+'STOP IT!'
 Barry Newman shrieks.
-"STOP IT, YOU MONSTER!"
+'STOP IT, YOU MONSTER!'